 3- The British Museum

 The British Museum is a treasure trove of antiquities, housing an unbelievable collection of over 13 million artifacts from ancient civilizations.
 It includes Babylonia, Assyria, early Europe, and China.
-Exploring this vast history collection can be overwhelming.
+Exploring this vast collection of history can be overwhelming.
 The standout permanent exhibits are the statue of Ramses II, the controversial Elgin Marbles from the Parthenon, and the famed Rosetta Stone.

 4- Big Ben

 Few symbols represent the spirit of London more profoundly than the 318-foot tower embracing the famous Big Ben clock.
-Its booming bell can recognized globally as the BBC’s time signal.
+Its booming bell is recognized globally as the BBC’s time signal.
 Close to this iconic structure stretches the Houses of Parliament, historically the core of Britain’s governance and once the site of William the Conqueror’s royal Westminster Palace.

-For an optimal view of Parliament, you must cross Westminster Bridge and look back or follow the path towards the sea life London aquarium, a family-friendly destination.
+For an optimal view of Parliament, you must cross Westminster Bridge and look back or follow the path towards the Sea Life London Aquarium, a family-friendly destination.
 You can also gather your group along the wall to capture the perfect photo with Big Ben as a backdrop.

-The present-day bell forged in 1858, replaced its 16-ton predecessor, which had cracked and needed repair two years earlier.
+The present-day bell, forged in 1858, replaced its 16-ton predecessor, which had cracked and needed repair two years earlier.
 With its timeless appeal, the clock tower has graced the silver screen, even meeting a cinematic end in movies like “Mars Attacks!” when a UFO destroyed Big Ben.

 5- Hyde Park & Kensington Gardens